Power considerations are often on your mind when towing a camper or trailer.

 How to Charge a Trailer Battery While Driving

 The trailer (or camper) needs a 7-pin plug (sometimes referred to as a 7-way).
-The plug connects your tow vehicle to the trailer or camper.
+The plug connects your truck to the trailer or camper.

-Either you’ll need to purchase the equipment necessary to charge via a 7-pin plug using your truck or car as a towing vehicle, or have a specialist fit the equipment for you.
+Either you’ll need to purchase the equipment necessary to charge via a 7-pin plug using your truck or car as a towing vehicle or have a specialist fit it.

 Read Also: How to Charge RV Battery with Generator

-The 7 pin plug is designed to provide and pass-through for systems from the tow vehicle to your towable.
+The 7 pin plug is designed to facilitate pass-through energy onto the towable’s systems.

 Not only does it supply power for charging the house batteries in the camper or trailer, but it also does other things too.